Mediae is Impactful

 The aim of this study was to understand and measure the effect of a novel form of edutainment that uses this makeover format of reality TV, and to investigate the processes by which it influences farmers.
 An estimated 428,566 households (14.7% of households in the survey area) reported that they had benefited from Shamba Shape Up.
 Economically, maize farmers who had been influenced by Shamba Shape Up had benefited by an average gross margin increase of $288 per acre (based on results of the participatory budgets) and dairy farmers had improved their gross margins by $260 per cow.

-DownloadKnowledge Attitude and Practices: Season 9
+DownloadKnowledge Attitude and Practices: Series 9

 GeoPoll's annual study of the changes in Knowledge, Attitude and Practices amongst viewers.

-DownloadKnowledge Attitude and Practices: Season 8
+DownloadKnowledge Attitude and Practices: Series 8

 GeoPoll's annual study of the changes in Knowledge, Attitude and Practices amongst viewers.

-DownloadKnowledge Attitude and Practices: Season 6
+DownloadKnowledge Attitude and Practices: Series 6

 Our annual study of the changes in Knowledge, Attitude and Practices amongst viewers.